ajwills72/ajwills72.github.io-old/publications.md

 Haslam, C., Wills, A.J., Haslam, S.A., Kay, J., Baron, R., & McNab, F. (2007).
 [Does maintenance of colour categories rely on language?
 Evidence to the contrary from a case of semantic dementia](pu122.md). _Brain and Language, 103_, 251-263.
 Published: 31 October 2007.

+GOT UP TO HERE.

 Wills, A.J., Lavric, A., Croft, G., & Hodgson, T.L.
 (2007).
-[Predictive learning, prediction errors and attention: Evidence from event-related potentials and eye tracking](pu121.md). _Journal of Cognitive Neuroscience, 19_, 843-854.
+[Predictive learning, prediction errors and attention: Evidence from event-related potentials and eye tracking](pubs/pu121.md). _Journal of Cognitive Neuroscience, 19_, 843-854.
 Published: 8 May 2007.

 Wills, A.J., Noury, M., Moberly, M.J., & Newport, M. (2006).
-[Formation of category representations](pu120.md). _Memory and Cognition, 34_, 17-27.
-Published: January 2006.
+[Formation of category representations](pubs/pu120.md). _Memory and Cognition, 34_, 17-27.

 Lea, S.E.G., Wills, A.J., & Ryan, C.M.E.
 (2006).
-[Why are artificial polymorphous concepts so hard for birds to learn?](pu119.md). _Quarterly Journal of Experimental Psychology, 59_, 251-267.
-Published: 13 July 2005
+[Why are artificial polymorphous concepts so hard for birds to learn?](pubs/pu119.md) _Quarterly Journal of Experimental Psychology, 59_, 251-267.

 Wills, A.J.
 (2005, Ed.).
-[New Directions in Human Associative Learning](pu114.md).
+[New Directions in Human Associative Learning](pubs/pu114.md).
 Hove: Lawrence Erlbaum Associates.

-Wills, A.J.
-(2005).
-[Association and cognition](pu115.md).
-In A.J.
-Wills (Ed.). _New Directions in Human Associatve Learning_ (pp. 1-9).
-Lawrence Erlbaum Associates.

-Wills, A.J.
-(2005).
-[Connectionist models of human associative learning](pu116.md).
-In A.J.
-Wills (Ed.). _New Directions in Human Associatve Learning_ (pp. 95-99).
-Lawrence Erlbaum Associates. [pdf]

 Zwickel, J., & Wills, A.J.
 (2005).
-[Integrating associative models of supervised and unsupervised categorization](pu117.md).
+[Integrating associative models of supervised and unsupervised categorization](pubs/pu117.md).
 In A.J.
 Wills (Ed.). _New Directions in Human Associatve Learning_ (pp. 101-123).
-Lawrence Erlbaum Associates.

-Wills, A.J.
-(2005).
-[Applications and extensions](pu118.md).
-In A.J.
-Wills (Ed.).
-New Directions in Human Associatve Learning (pp. 189-191).
 Lawrence Erlbaum Associates.

 Le Pelley, M.E., Oakeshott, S.M., Wills, A.J., & McLaren, I.P.L.
 (2005).
 [The outcome-specificity of learned predictiveness effects: Parallels between human causal learning and animal conditioning](pubs/pu113.md). _Journal of Experimental Psychology: Animal Behavior Processes, 31,_ 2226-236.